milesj/interweave/README.md

 * `match(string)` - Used to match a string against a defined regex.
   This method must return `null` if no match is found, else it must return an object with a `match` key and the matched value.
-  Furthermore, any other keys defined in this object will be passed as props to the factory element.
+  Furthermore, any additional keys defined in this object will be passed as props to the created element.
-* `factory(match, props)` - Returns a React element that replaces the matched content in the string.
+* `replaceWith(match, props)` - Returns a React element that replaces the matched content in the string.
 The match is passed as the 1st argument, and any match props and parent props are passed as the 2nd argument.
-* `getTagName()` - The HTML tag name of the factory element.
+* `asTag()` - The HTML tag name of the replacement element.

 ```javascript
 import Matcher from 'interweave/Matcher';